-This account also includes the University's common shares held and acquired by FRC in various dates during the year ended March 31, 2015 until the current period ended August 31, 2017.
+This account also includes the University's common shares held and acquired by FRC in various dates during the year ended March 31, 2015 until the current period ended February 28, 2018.
 The changes in market values of these shares, recognized as fair value gains or losses by FRC, were eliminated in full and not recognized in the consolidated financial statements.
-Accordingly, the Group's treasury stocks amounted to P49.4 million as of August 31 and May 31, 2017, which consist of 83,195 shares.
+Accordingly, the Group's treasury stocks amounted to P54.7 million as of February 28, 2018, which consist of 88,967 shares and P49.4 million as of May 31, 2017, which consist of 83,195 shares.